syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Getting-Started.md

 ## Adding WPF ColorPickerPalette via designer

-You can add the `ColorPickerPalette` control to an application by dragging it from the toolbox to a view of the designer.
+You can add the WPF Color Picker Palette control to an application by dragging it from the toolbox to a view of the designer.
 The following dependent assembly will be added automatically.

 * Syncfusion.Shared.WPF